apache/accumulo-website/tour/batch-scanner.md

 }
 ```

-We want to calculate the average years of service from a sample of 2000 villians.
+We want to calculate the average years of service from a sample of 2000 villains.
 A BatchScanner would be good for this task because we
 don't need the returned keys to be sorted.
 Follow these steps to efficiently scan the table with 10,000 entries.

 1. After the above code, create a BatchScanner with 5 query threads.
 Similar to a Scanner, use the [createBatchScanner] method.